-Obtaining assistance during emergencies from emergency service organizations and local government agencies63
+Obtaining assistance during emergencies from emergency service organizations and local government agencies64

 - The District continues to work closely with local police, fire, EMS, and governmental agencies to obtain assistance during emergencies.
 Representatives helped in the development of this plan, have assisted in emergency drills, and provided technical assistance.
-Providers have given approval to the district to rely on local personnel, resources, and facilities in emergency situations. - The District maintains an updated list of local, county, and state agencies and personnel to contact to obtain assistance.
+Providers have given approval to the district to rely on local personnel, resources, and facilities in emergency situations. - 2.
+The District maintains an updated list of local, county, and state agencies and personnel to contact to obtain assistance.
 The superintendent or their designee will initiate the contact when needed.

-Obtaining advice and assistance from local government officials, including the county or city officials responsible for implementation of article 2-B of the Executive Law64
+Obtaining advice and assistance from local government officials, including the county or city officials responsible for implementation of article 2-B of the Executive Law65

 - 1. The District maintains an updated list of local and county emergency organizations, agencies, and government officials responsible for implementation of Article 2-B of the Executive Law.
 The superintendent and their designee will initiate the contact when needed.

 - 2. The key officials in local government that can help to develop plans and assist in emergency situations as listed in emergency situations are listed in Appendix 4.
 Key government agencies are listed below:

 - 1. Town of Tonawanda Police Department

 - 2. Village of Kenmore Police Department

-- 3. Tonawanda Fire Department
+- 3. Brighton Volunteer Fire Department

+- 4. Ellicott Creek Volunteer Fire Department

+- 5. Sheridan Park Volunteer Fire Department

+- 6. Ellwood Volunteer Fire Department

+- 7. Kenilworth Volunteer Fire Department

+- 8. Kenmore Volunteer Fire Department

+- 9. River Road Volunteer Fire Department

-- 4. New York State Police
+- 10. New York State Police

-- 5. Erie County OEM
+- 11. Erie County OEM

-- 6. Erie County Sheriff's Department
+- 12. Erie County Sheriff's Department

-- 7. Paramedics Town of Tonawanda
+- 13. Paramedics Town of Tonawanda

-- 8. Red Cross
+- 14. Red Cross

-63 155.17(c)(1)(v) except in a school district in a city having a population of more than one million inhabitants, a description of the arrangements for obtaining assistance during emergencies from emergency services organizations and local governmental agencies;
+64155.17(c)(1)(v) except in a school district in a city having a population of more than one million inhabitants, a description of the arrangements for obtaining assistance during emergencies from emergency services organizations and local governmental agencies;

-64 155.17(c)(1)(vi) except in a school district in a city having a population of more than one million inhabitants, a description of the arrangements for obtaining assistance during emergencies from emergency services organizations and local governmental agencies;
+65155.17(c)(1)(vii) except in a school district in a city having a population of more than one million inhabitants, the procedures for obtaining advice and assistance from local government officials, including the county or city officials responsible for implementation of article 2-B of the Executive Law;

-Contacting Parents, Guardians or Persons in Parental Relation to the Students of the District in the Event of a Violent Incident or an Early Dismissal65
+Contacting Parents, Guardians or Persons in Parental Relation to the Students of the District in the Event of a Violent Incident or an Early Dismissal66